Building a Scalable, Effective, and Steerable Search and Ranking Platform: EXPERIMENTS

 \section{EXPERIMENTS}

-In this section, we present the results of extensive online (A/B testing) and offline experimentation and ablation studies using internal datasets.
-We compare the newly introduced ranking system against the existing baseline models.
+In this section, we present the results of extensive online and offline experiments and ablation studies using internal datasets.
+We compare the newly introduced ranking system against the existing baseline models for browse, search and item recommendation use cases.